-These cruelties and atrocities of the enemy have been exceeded by their malicious and blood-thirsty purposes and machinations in reference to the slaves.
-Early in this war, President Lincoln averred his constitutional inability and personal unwillingness to interfere with the domestic institutions of the States, and the relation between master and servant.
-Prudential considerations may have been veiled under conscientious scruples, for Seward, in a confidential instruction to Mr. Adams, the minister to Great Britain, on 10th March, 1862, said : "If the Government of the United States should precipitat 1y decree the immediate abolition of slavery, it would reinvigorate the declining insurrection in every part of the South."
-Subsequent reverses and the refractory rebelliousness of the seceded States, caused a change of policy, and Mr. Lincoln issued his celebrated proclamation, a mere brutum fu/men, liberating the slaves in the "insurrectionary districts."
-On the 24th of June, 1776, one of the reasons assigned by Pennsylvania for her separation from the mother country, was that, in her sister colonies, the "King had excited the negroes to revolt" and to imbrue their hands in the blood of their masters, in a manner unpractised by civilized nations."
-This, probably, had reference to the proclamation of Dunmore, the last royal Governor of Virginia, in 1775, declaring freedom to all servants or negloes, if they would join "for the reducing the colony to a proper sense of its duty."
-The invitation to the slaves to rise against their masters, the suggested insurrection, caused, says Bancroft, "a thrill of indignation to run through Virginia, effacing all differences of party, and rousing one strong, impassioned purpose to drive away the inso-lent power by which it had been put forth " A cotemporary annalist, adverting to the same proclamation, said, "it was received with the greatest horror in all the colonies.'
+These cruelties and atrocities of the enemy have been exceeded by their malicious and bloodthirsty purposes and machinations in reference to the slaves.
+Early in this war, President Lincoln averred his Constitutional inability and personal unwillingness to interfere with the domestic institutions of the States and the relation between master and servant.
+Presidential considerations may have been veiled under conscientious scruples.
+Mr. Seward, in a confidential instruction to Mr. Adams, the Minister to Great Britian, on the 18th March, 1862, said; "If the Government of the United States should precipitately decree the immediate abolition of Slavery, it would re-invigorate the declining insurrection in every part of the South."

+Subsequent reverses and the refractory rebelliousness of the seceded States caused a change of policy, and Mr. Lincoln issued his celebrated proclamation a mere brutem julmen, liberating the slaves in the "insurrectionary districts."
+On the 24th of June, 1776, one of the reasons assigned by Pennsylvania for her separation from the mother country was that, in her sister colonies, the "King had excited the negroes to revolt" in a manner unpracticed by civilized nations.
+This, probably, had reference to the proclamation of Dunmore, the last royal Governor of Virginia, in 1775, declaring freedom to all servants or negroes, if they would join "for the reducing the colony to a proper sense of its duty."

+The invitation to the slaves to rise against their masters, the suggested insurrection, caused, says Bancroft, "a thrill of indignation to run through Virginia, effacing all differences of party, and rousing one strong, impassioned purpose to drive away the insolent power by which it had been put forth."
+A cotemporary annalist, adverting to the same proclamation said "It was received with the greatest horror in all the colonies."

-"The policy adopted by Dunmore," says Lawrence in his notes on Wheaton, "of arming the slaves against their masters, was not pursued during the war of the revolution; and when negroes were taken by the English, they were not considered other-wise than as property and plunder."
-Emancipat on of slaves as a war measure has been severely condemned and denounced by the most eminent publicists in Europe and the United States.
-The United States, "in their diplomatic relations, have ever maintained," says the northern authority just quoted, "that slaves were private property, and for them, as such, they have repeatedly received compensation from England" Napoleon I. was never induced to issue a proclamation for the emancipation of the serfs in his war with Russia.
-He said: "I could have armed against her a part of her population, by proclaiming the liberty of the serfs.
+"The policy adopted by Dunmore," says Lawrence in his notes on Wheaton, "of arming the slaves against their masters, was not pursued during the war of the Revolution; and when negroes were taken by the English, they were not considered otherwise than as property and plunder."
+Emancipation of slaves as a war measure has been severely condemned and denounced by the most eminent publicists in Europe and the United States.

+The United States, "in their diplomatic relations, have ever maintained," say the Northern authority, "that slaves were private property, and for them, as such, they have repeatedly received compensation from England."
+Napoleon I. was never induced to issue a proclamation for the emancipation of the serfs in his war with Russia.
+He said; "I could have armed against her a part of her population, by proclaiming the liberty of the serfs.
 A great number of villages asked it of me, but I refused to avail myself of a measure which would have devoted to death thousands of families."
-In the discussions growing out of the treaty of peace of 1814, and the proffered mediation of Russia. the principle was maintained by the United States that "the emancipation of enemy's slaves is not among the acts of legitimate warfare."
-In the instructions from John Quincy Adams, as Secretary of State, to Mr. Middleton, at St. Petersburg, October 18, 1820, it is said: "The British have broadly asserted the right of emancipating slaves (private property) as a legitimate right of war No such right is acknowledged as a law of war by writers who admit any limitation.
+In the discussions growing out of the treaty of peace of 1814, and the proffered mediation of Russia, the principle was maintained by the United States that "the emancipation of enemy's slaves is not among the acts of legitimate warfare."

+In the instructions from John Quincy Adams, as Secretary of State, to Mr. Middleton, at St. Petersburg, Oct.
+18, 1820, it is said: "The British have broadly asserted the right of emancipating slaves (private property) as a legitimate right of war.
+No such right is acknowledged as a law of war by writers who admit any limitation.
 The right of putting to death all prisoners in cold blood, and without special cause, might as well be pretended to be a law of war, or the right to use poisoned weapons, or to assassinate."